mottaquikarim/pycontent/content/topics/lists.md

 mix = list([True, ['seal', 'spider monkey'], 22, 'lion', [False, 13]])
 print(f'Mixed Data Types: {mix}\n')
 ```

-Take a look at what happens if you don't pass your desired item or items using the `[]` for list syntax.
+Take a look at what happens if you don't pass your desired item or items using the `list()` syntax.

 ```python
 colors = list('red', 'yellow', 'green')